 The appearance of the firm's independence is a primary consideration.
 Factors the PEEC provided for a member to consider are:

-- duration of the augmentation engagement
+- what is the duration of the engagement?

 Certain situations would impair independence, according to the proposal: